LimingXuM3/JAGAN/README.md

 ## Folder Structure
 - data : store dataset
 - models: basic model
-- modules:
-    - the layer define of our model
-    - dataloader
-    - loss function
-    - metrics
-    - tokenizer
-    - some utils
-- pycocoevalcap: Microsoft COCO Caption Evaluation Tools

 ## Training and Testing
 - The validation and testing will run after training.